 Other Disney World Construction Updates:

-- Are you excited for the big hill at the beginning?
+- Are you excited for this ride?

 - Which upcoming Disney World attraction are you most looking forward to?

 Let us know in the comments section below!

 If you enjoyed this article, as always I appreciate it if you’d share it with others via social media.
 I work hard at making this website into a useful resource for you and your family to plan your visit to the Disney Parks and I hope it can help you!
 Thanks 🙂